aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/references/config-reference.md

 `ENABLE_APACHE_ICEBERG_SUPPORT`

 - *Description:* Whether or not to enable Apache Iceberg support in place of Apache Hive tables.
 When set to `true`, the raw events table will be configured as an Apache Iceberg table and the Firehose will be reconfigured to send data as Iceberg transactions.

+- For a general overview on Hive vs Iceberg:

+    - Iceberg = Less management overhead, supports atomic transactions, potentially lower cost, but must consider potential throttling when there is high throughput
+    - Hive = Faster data ingestion and less metadata management on top of data, but potential for unclean data and compatibility issues.
+Generally worse query performance and more management overhead (manual partitions required).
+Potentially more expensive when using Amazon Data Firehose.
-Enabling this option comes with [considerations for Firehose](https://docs.aws.amazon.com/firehose/latest/dev/apache-iceberg-considerations.html).
+    - We generally recommend Iceberg tables for most workloads at this time, along with using Iceberg with Amazon Data Firehose.
+Details here: [considerations for Firehose](https://docs.aws.amazon.com/firehose/latest/dev/apache-iceberg-considerations.html).

 - *Type:* Boolean